Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Experiments

-\paragraph{LOD Bias.} We ablate the proposed LOD bias with M2/M3, M4/M5 and M6/M7 configurations in Tab.~\ref{tab:ablation}.
-The results indicate that LOD Bias is essential for enhancing the rendering quality, particularly in regions rich in high-frequency details for smooth trajectories.
-This can be observed in column (a)(b) of Fig.~\ref{fig:ablate}, as the white stripes on the black buildings become continuous and complete.
+To validate its contribution to margin details, we ablate the proposed LOD bias.
+The results, presented in Tab.~\ref{tab:ablation}, indicates that LOD bias is essential for enhancing the rendering quality, particularly in regions rich in high-frequency details for smooth trajectories, which can be observed in column (a)(b) of Fig.~\ref{fig:ablate}, as the white stripes on the black buildings become continuous and complete.

-\paragraph{Progressive Training.} To prevent overlapping between different LOD levels, we ablate progressive training strategy in column (a)(c) of Fig. \ref{fig:ablate}.
-It's evident that this strategy enhances the rendering accuracy of coarser LOD levels, which are primarily used for extreme distant novel view rendering.
-We further employ two progressive training strategies with initial levels set to 2 and 4, corresponding to M5 and M7 configurations in Tab.~\ref{tab:ablation}.
-A lower initial level ensures more faithful arrangement of anchor points for each layer, while a higher initial level offers improved results at the expense of an increased number of Gaussian points.